Early life conditions, health development, and child public health (7.5 ECTS)

 Schedule

-The schedule will be announced at least one month before the course starts.
+Please note that the schedule can be changed up until one month before the course starts.

 Course literature